 A few weeks ago, Ed Randazzo published an article discussing a billboard that we spotted in Rapid City.
 Now, there are three such billboards that we have spotted.
+(See updates at bottom of page).
 We know they are sponsored by a foundation in Colorado, but what message are they spreading?
 What are they calling for?
 If you visit the website noted on the billboard and navigate to the South Dakota page, you will see the assertion that South Dakota is legally discriminating against members of the LGBT community.
 They give links to “fact-finding” pages, as well as the personal story of Crystal and Amanda.
 The article claims that Crystal was fired by an anti-LGBT boss, which caused great financial hardship.
 It never says that Crystal and Amanda are from South Dakota, but it makes the claim that a similar situation could easily arise here and that we need legal protections to prevent it.
 This request sounds quite reasonable and compassionate at first glance.
 Should someone be fired, or denied housing, or denied healthcare because of who they choose to be in a relationship with?
 Or because they identify as a gender other than their birth sex?
 The reaction of most people would be “No, that sounds really mean!
 We should protect against that.”
 And you’re right, we shouldn’t be mean.
 However, the solution they offer is to add Sexual Orientation and Gender Identity (SOGI) to the list of legally protected classes (race, sex, religion, etc.) and here is the problem…

 SOGI ordinances and laws that are presented as protective shields, often become swords used against those of a Biblical worldview.
 The most prominent example is that of Jack Phillips (click here to watch his story).
 Jack was simply living out his faith in his business, when someone used SOGI protections against him.
 The same is true for Baronnelle Stutzman in Washington.
 And Blaine Adams in Colorado.
 And the list goes on…